Imports of hydrocarbon gas liquids help meet seasonal and regional demand

 Exports of hydrocarbon gas liquids have increased substantially since 2007

-U.S. exports of HGLs increased from about 70,000 b/d in 2007 to about 2.1 million b/d in 2020, and equal to 24% of total U.S. crude oil and petroleum product exports and 39% of petroleum product exports (excluding crude oil).
+U.S. exports of HGLs increased from about 70,000 b/d in 2007 to about 2.3 million b/d in 2021, and equal to 27% of total U.S. crude oil and petroleum product exports and 41% of total petroleum product exports (excluding crude oil).
 These exports were largely driven by annual U.S. HGL production exceeding annual U.S. HGL demand.
 The increases in HGL production were largely the result of increases in production of wet natural gas from shale and tight oil resources, which yields a high share of HGLs when processed in natural gas processing plants.

 - normal butane18%

 - natural gasoline (pentanes plus)9%

-Isobutane accounted for less than 1% of HGL exports in 2020, of which 60% went to Mexico and 30% to Japan.
+Isobutane accounted for less than 1% of total U.S. HGL exports in 2021, of which 90% went to Mexico, 6% to South Korea, 3% to Canada, 1% to Brazil, and less than 1% to Colombia.
 Nearly all (98%) natural gasoline exports went to Canada, where natural gasoline is used to dilute Canadian heavy crude oil to reduce its viscosity and enable the transport of the crude oil in pipelines.

 |Total annual exports (million barrels/day)||1.33||0.41||0.37||0.20|